arnold-c/OutbreakDetection/README.md

 - `data/` contains input and output data files
     - `CFR_2022.csv` contains CFR rates for representative countries in 2022
     - `input-populations.csv` contains population sizes for representative
-    - `optimal-threshold-results` contains output excel tables of the optimal threshold results, separated into subdirectories by R0 of the simulation and the noise type
+    - `optimal-threshold-results` contains output excel tables of the optimal threshold results, separated into subdirectories by `R_0` of the simulation and the noise type
     - `seasonal-infectivity-import` contains the output data files of the outbreak detection characteristics for the ensemble simulations, separated into subdirectories by model specification.
 Files are saved in the Julia's HDF5-compliant `.jld2` format
     - `singlesim` contains data file for a single simulation (setup files and the output arrays)
 - `notebooks` contains short notebooks to perform temporary analyses using Quarto and Rmarkdown documents
 - `plots` contains all output plots
     - `ensemble` contains all plots related to the ensemble simulation
-        - `optimal-thresholds` contains plots related to the optimal alert thresholds for each simulation type, separated by simulation R0 and noise type
+        - `optimal-thresholds` contains plots related to the optimal alert thresholds for each simulation type, separated by simulation `R_0` and noise type
             - `clinic-tested` contains the optimal threshold plots where each plot refers to a different level of the % of clinic visits that are tested, and the rows refer to the test type
             - `tests` contains the optimal threshold plots where each plot refers to a different test type and the rows refer to a different % of clinic visits that are tested
         - `single-scenario` contains the plots for a single scenario of the ensemble simulations, with subdirectories for noise type where appropriate (i.e., for alert-related metrics)
         - `testing-comparison` contains plots for alert metrics compared across test type and testing rate, separated into subdirectories by noise type.
-These figures are computationally expensive to compute so only produced for R0 = 16
+These figures are computationally expensive to compute so only produced for `R_0` = 16
     - `singlesim` contains plots for the single simulation
-- `renv`
-- `scripts`
-- `src`
+- `renv` contains the R package versions used for the prototype app examining the trade-off between test sensitivity and specificity and the detections ability when a number of true positives are tested
+- `scripts` contains the Julia scripts used to examine single and ensemble simulations, using plotting and other functions defined in `src/*.jl` files
+- `src` contains all Julia source files and functions used in the analysis pipeline and exploration scripts.
+These files are separated by purpose e.g., `cleaning-functions.jl` contains functions for cleaning the simulation arrays into dataframes for simpler plotting and manipulation, and `ensemble-functions.jl` contains all functions related to running the ensemble simulations.
+There is also an `R/` directory that runs the prototype R shiny app
-- `test`
+- `test` contains all test scripts
-- `tmp`
+- `tmp` contains all temporary files created to track dependencies for Make.
+This will likely be removed when the shifting to use [Just](https://github.com/casey/just) for the pipeline
+- `workflows` contains the CI workflow using GitHub Actions.
+Currently it only contains a file that can run tests on push to the `main` branch, but it is not active